Nash0x7E2/awesome-flutter-snippets/README.md

 # Awesome Flutter Snippets
 Awesome Flutter Snippets is a collection of commonly used Flutter classes and methods.
 It increases your speed of development by eliminating most of the boilerplate code associated with creating a widget.
-Widgets such as `Stateless` and `Stateful` can be created by typing the shortcut `stlss` and `stful` respectively.
+Widgets such as `StreamBuilder` and `SingleChildScrollView` can be created by typing the shortcut `streamBldr` and `singleChildSV` respectively.
 <br>
 ## Features
 - Speeds up development